sean1832/qq_to_ytmusic/readme_en.md

 ## Overview 🚀
 Fetch QQ-Music playlists, search & match songs with Youtube Music using [`ytmusicapi`](https://github.com/sigma67/ytmusicapi), and transfer them to Youtube Music.

+> if you find this project helpful, please consider a star⭐ :)

 ## Requirements 📋
 - Python 3
 - Google Account